 But the Speyside region has much more to offer than whisky.
 The beautiful coastline of the Moray Firth can be easily explored to the north while heading inland towards the south will take you into the breathtaking highlands with some of the most awe-inspiring mountain views available anywhere in Britain.

-Crossing the county of Moray, Scotland’s longest river, the Spey, runs for over 100 miles northwards to enter the Moray Firth at Spey Bay.
-Furthermore, downstream at Granton you’ll find the world-famous River Spey salmon fishing region, where thousands of fly fishermen from all over the world attempt to outwit Scottish salmon each year.
+Crossing the county of Moray is Scotland’s longest river – the Spey – which runs for over 100 miles northwards to enter the Moray Firth at Spey Bay.
+Furthermore, downstream at Granton you’ll find the world-famous River Spey salmon fishing region where thousands of fly fishermen from all over the world attempt to outwit Scottish salmon each year.

 The southern half of Moray is home to Ballindoch Castle, rightly referred to as ‘The Pearl of the North’.
 The castle is situated in an area surrounded by rolling hills and the crystal clear waters of the river Spey flow right through the castle grounds, which makes a visit there the perfect accompaniment to any Speyside tour.

-However, moving back to the regions most famous export, no trip to Speyside can be considered complete until a tour of its famous distilleries has been completed, and the following Speyside whisky trail itinerary highlights not only the whisky but the stunning countryside that can be found in this part of the country.
+However, moving back to the regions most famous export, no trip to Speyside can be considered complete until a tour of its famous distilleries has been completed, and the following list highlights not only the whisky but the stunning countryside that can be found in this part of the country.

 So if you want to immerse yourself in history and nature, as well as enjoying a few drams, this itinerary will give you everything you’re looking for.
 Follow me on a journey into whisky heaven.